Universebenzene/benzene-overlay/dev-python/README.md

-dev-python/spectral-cube       | 0.6.5                                                | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/specutils           | 1.1.1; 1.15.0                                        | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/starlink-pyast      | 0.2.1                                                | Starlink WCS library for ginga dev-python/sunpy               | 5.1.3                                                | Testing and doc building are really hard to run, so not supported right now. dev-python/sunpy-sphinx-theme  | 1.2.42; 2.0.2; 2.0.11                                |
+dev-python/spectral-cube       | 0.6.5                                                | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/specutils           | 1.1.1; 1.15.0                                        | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building dev-python/starlink-pyast      | 0.2.1                                                | Starlink WCS library for ginga dev-python/sunpy               | 5.1.4                                                | Doc building is really hard to run, so not supported right now. dev-python/sunpy-sphinx-theme  | 1.2.42; 2.0.2; 2.0.11                                |